-We’re all becoming more aware of the importance of sun protection when outdoors but you may be surprised to know that chronic exposure of the skin to ultraviolet (UV) radiation over many years in ‘indoor settings’ (e.g. through window glass or when driving), can cause invisible skin damage, resulting in premature ageing and may increase skin cancer risk.
+We’re all becoming more aware of the importance of protecting ourselves against overexposure to ultraviolet radiation (UV) when outdoors but you may be surprised to know that chronic exposure of the skin to UV over many years in ‘indoor settings’ (e.g. through window glass or when driving), can cause invisible skin damage, resulting in premature ageing and may increase skin cancer risk.

 UVA & UVB

 Longer wavelength UVA rays penetrate more deeply through the layers of the skin than UVB.
 It is associated with skin ageing as well as skin cancer.
 UVA can pass through window glass and is present all year round, even on cloudy days.